Inzane 17

 Are the front and rear turn signals swappable?

 The little tab that holds the top of the lens in, broke off my right rear turn signal housing.
-I thought the screw would hold it in good enough, but I was wrong.
-Roll Eyes Long story short, I ordered a used one from Ebay and got a front right instead of rear.
+I thought the screw would hold it in good enough, but I was wrong. :roll: Long story short, I ordered a used one from Ebay and got a front right instead of rear.
 I don't have time to mess with it tonight.
 Was wondering if they're interchangeable?

 Thanks in advance.